gavrie01/quiz_json/README.md

 2) Clone the repo;
 3) pip install streamlit;
 4) Run 'quiz.py' -> get link to streamlit instance;
-5) upload a file, proceed with the quiz itself
+5) Upload a file, proceed with the quiz itself;
+6) Use Clear session state button each time you upload new json, sometimes there is a problem with upload, it is shown as exception on the screen, however it will not be fixed so far

 Content of JSON:
 1) There are two files in data folder: